manussekhar/AWS_SAA_C02_Notes/IAM/Policy.md

 Inline policy - Policy attached to a [[User]].

 Inheritance will be applied when there are Policies applied to a  [[Group]] and a [[User]] belong to  many [[Group]]s.

+We can use IAM POlicy simulator to test